 - Debut September 16, 2007

 Jerry Blevins was selected by the Chicago Cubs in the 17th round of the 2004 amateur draft.
 He was signed by scout Brian Williams and made his pro debut that summer.
-He eventually was traded to the Oakland Athletics with Rob Bowen for Jason Kendall on July 16, 2007.
-He made his major league debut with the A's in September of that year.
+He eventually was traded to the Oakland Athletics with Rob Bowen for Jason Kendall on July 16, 2007, making his major league debut with the A's in September.

-Exclusively used as a relief pitcher in the majors, and almost always as a LOOGY, his career high is 67 appearances in 2013.
-He pitched in 63 games in 2010, the year he earned his first major league save, and again in 2012, when he was 5-1 and pitched in the postseason for the first time.
+Exclusively used as a relief pitcher in the majors, almost always as a LOOGY, his career high is 75 appearances in 2017.
+He pitched 63 games in 2010, the year he earned his first major league save, and again in 2012, when he was 5-1 and pitched in the postseason for the first time.
 He made three appearances in the 2012 ALDS against the Detroit Tigers, giving up one hit and nothing else in 3 2/3 innings.
-He has struck out almost a batter per inning during his big league career, in spite of shuffling continually between the majors and AAA since his debut.
+He has struck out almost a batter per inning during his big league career, in spite of shuffling continuously between the majors and AAA since his debut.